tpoisot/one-o-eight-syntax/README.md

 # One-O-Eight

 One-O-Eight is a multi-schemes syntax.
-It comes with two backgrounds (white on black or black on white), and two foreground schemes: *Bright* and *Calm*.
+It comes with two backgrounds (white on black or black on white), and a number of foreground schemes.
 All schemes are based on five colours; the name one-o-eight comes from 108°, the internal angles in a pentagon.

+The schemes are:

+1. *Bright*, five colors, good on *Light* background (default)
+1. *Primary*, five colors, good on either background
+1. *Shiny*, five colors, good on *Dark* background
+1. *Calm*, green/blue/purple, good on *Light* background
+1. *Forest*, green/blue/brown, good on either background

 ## Main features